What is myPath® Melanoma?

-Myriad Genetic Laboratories has developed myPath Melanoma, a clinically validated test to be used as an adjunct to histopathology when the distinction between a benign nevus and a malignant melanoma cannot be made confidently by histopathology alone.
-The test measures the expression of 23 genes by qRT-PCR methodology and distinguishes melanoma from nevi with a sensitivity of 90% and a specificity of 91%.
+myPath Melanoma may be used as an adjunct to histopathology when the distinction between a benign nevus and a malignant melanoma cannot be made confidently by histopathology alone.
+Reasons that definitive diagnosis may not be achievable by histopathology include indeterminate/ambiguous histopathologic features, diagnostic disagreement among physicians, or indications that additional workup or consultation are necessary.
+The test measures the expression of 23 genes by qRT-PCR methodology and distinguishes melanoma from nevi with a sensitivity of 90-94% and a specificity of 91-96%.
 1

 The genes included in myPath Melanoma testing are:

 - PRAME a single gene involved in cell differentiation

 - S100A7, S100A8, S100A9, S100A12 and PI3, a group of genes involved in multiple cell signaling pathways